vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 # sec 5

-Gaṅgēśa tries sussing out what exactly 'evidential constitutivism' means.
+Gaṅgēśa tries sussing out what exactly 'evidential internalism' means.

 He starts by setting out a series of claims each of which cleave the space of possible theories into two based on whether it is affirmed or denied.
 Together these "options" provide something like coordinates to map out where different individual theories fall, giving us a bird's eye view of the theoretical landscape.